2colours/Raku-ideas/Biggest wishes.md

 - 6.e is being discussed by RSC
 - up-to-date JVM and JS backend would be welcome
 - standalone executable would be welcome
-- better Windows support (hate to say it...)
+- better Windows AND Mac support (hate to say it...)
+- ecosystem logic
+	- modules (unit of dependency) versus distributions (unit of publishing)
+	- the situation needs to get clearer
+		- either make distributions the unit of dependency
+		- or raise awareness of this "Perlish" situation with the following measures
+			- disadvising namespace-looking distribution names
+			- better ecosystem support for per-module actions
+			- better site support for module lookup
 - profiler
   - an up-to-date viewer is needed
   - https://github.com/tadzik/p6profiler-qt